 3.4.1.
 Traffic and access

-Construction work on the Mosman High School upgrade has been completed.
-We are now able to confirm access provisions for the upgraded school, including pick-up and drop-off arrangements.
+Construction work on the new primary school in Edmondson Park has been completed.
+We are now in a position to confirm access provisions for the school, including pick-up and drop-off arrangements.

 3.5.
 Official school opening